 - Once your device boots into bootloader mode, issue the following command into command window to flash the TWRP recovery .img file:

-└ Here modify twrp.img with the name of your TWRP recovery .img file, OR change your TWRP recovery filename to twrp.img and use the ]
+└ Here modify twrp.img with the name of your TWRP recovery .img file, OR change your TWRP recovery filename to twrp.img and use the command above.

 - Once TWRP is successfully flashed on your device, issue the following command to reboot:

 Done!!!
-Now you have TWRP on your device
+Now you should have TWRP on your device